We’ve got Mojo.

 We also live and work in the virtual world.

-Our business model is lean, keen and affordable.
+Our business model is lean and keen.

 With our headquarters in Milwaukee, we’re conveniently located for clients in both urban offices and suburban campuses.
 And since much of our business is conducted digitally, Crux can and does work virtually with clients across the country.

-Our company mascot represents and
+Our company mascot represents and inspires our culture.

 His name is Mojo.
 (Honest!)
 A purebred American Bulldog, he’s loyal, supportive and embodies the verve, devotion and tenacity we bring to every project.
 (He’s got a great sense of humor too!)
 All of which makes him a great pet, watchdog and symbol of our company.